openstack-archive/refstack/doc/refstack.md

 - `cd refstack`

-- Update the db connection strings in following files to the correct information of your environment.

- - The `sqlalchemy.url = mysql://root:passw0rd@127.0.0.1/refstack` string
-   in the `./refstack/db/migrations/alembic.ini` file.

- - The `'db_url': 'mysql://root:passw0rd@127.0.0.1/refstack'` string in the
-   `./refstack/api/config.py` file.

- - NOTE: You may need to also update the `'debug': False` string in the `./refstack/api/config.py` file for development.

 - Creare virtual environment: `virtualenv .venv --system-site-package`

 - Source to virtual environment: `source .venv/bin/activate`

+####Install Refstack application (on ubuntu 14.x)..

-- Install refstack: `python setup.py install`
+- `python setup.py install`

-- Create tables in the refstack database.

- - `cd ./refstack/db/migrations/`
+####Configuration file preparation

+- Make a copy of the sample config and update it with the correct information of your environment.
+Example of config file available in etc directory.

+####Database sync

+- Check current revision:

+  `refstack-manage --config-file /path/to/refstack.conf version`

+  The response will show the current database revision.
+If the revision is `None` (indicating a clear database), the following command should be performed to upgrade the database to the latest revision:

+ - Upgrade database to latest revision:

- - `alembic upgrade head`
+   `refstack-manage --config-file /path/to/refstack.conf upgrade --revision head`

- - `cd ../../..`

-Plug this bad boy into your server infrastructure.

-We use nginx and gunicorn, you may use something else if you so desire.
+ - Check current revision:

+   `refstack-manage --config-file /path/to/refstack.conf version`

+   Now it should be `42278d6179b9`.

+####Start Refstack

 For the most basic setup that you can try right now, just kick off
 gunicorn:

-`gunicorn_pecan --debug refstack/api/config.py`
+- `refstack-api --env REFSTACK_OSLO_CONFIG=/path/to/refstack.conf`

 Now available http://localhost:8000/ with JSON response {'Root': 'OK'}
 and http://localhost:8000/v1/results/ with JSON response {'Results': 'OK'}.